 2015 April 05.
 A couple of weeks ago, Adda Þóreyjardóttir Smáradóttir, a student in Iceland, posted a topfree photo of herself online and was mocked by a male student for it.
 That unleashed a storm of protests in Iceland, with women posting photos of themselves, if not topfree, then certainly showing their support of Adda and the Free the Nipple campaign.
 Most of the photos went onto Twitter.
 Most of the commentary is, of course, is not worth anyone's time.
 A few exceptions are noted below.

 The above photo is from a march/protest on March 26 which is documented in this interview video, in Icelandic with English subtitles.
+A video is here.
 Among the protests that day were bralessness in several locations and a topfree swim in the Laugardal pool in Reykjavík.

 At Laugardalslaug March 26